Learn About The Superfund Job Training Initiative

 - Choosing training locations near a site.
 Many trainees may not have access to a vehicle or public transportation.
 Establishing a training location near a site helps ensure trainee participation and engagement.

 - Using innovative techniques to encourage class attendance and participation.
-The use of videos, overheads, interactive role-playing exercises and site tours can increase trainees' interest and help them learn more than they would in a purely classroom/lecture setting.
+The use of videos, interactive role-playing exercises and site tours can increase trainees' interest and help them learn more than they would in a purely classroom/lecture setting.

 - Publicizing the program early in the process.
 Getting the word out through local media and other outlets helps ensure high attendance and participants with diverse backgrounds at the orientation sessions.
 Early recruitment attracts highly motivated individuals to participate in the process.